Fifth Gear: Team Test

+Show history

 2009 cancellation and return

 Channel 5 executives had been quoted as saying, "Five is proud of Fifth Gear's contribution to the channel but after 16 series, feels it's time to try something new."
 On 27 November 2009, Jeremy Clarkson mentioned on The Chris Moyles Show that it was a shame that Fifth Gear had been cancelled.

 In late December 2009, however, presenter Jonny Smith suggested via Twitter that the show could return for another series early in 2010.
 On 8 January 2010, Smith tweeted: "Fifth Gear IS coming back!", and in his next tweet, he said "Wow, such quick responses!
 Basically, we all know there's room for two car TV shows.
 FG will simply be a reviews based visual car magazine."
 Tiff Needell also tweeted saying "Home to the news that, after much negotiating Fifth Gear looks like it will after all be returning to your screens sometime in the Spring!" and also hinted the show will have a new format in his next tweet "Glad so many of you are delighted by the Fifth Gear news — and, yes the format will be moving away from the stupid ... but still having fun!"

 On 17 January 2010, Vicki Butler-Henderson and Tiff Needell confirmed at the Autosport International Show that Fifth Gear will be returning in Spring 2010.
 The pair featured a car shootout in Fifth Gear style in the live arena show and said several times to the audience that the show would be back on air in Spring and to ignore the cancellation rumours.

 The series started on 3 June 2010.
 The series ran for 10 episodes and the first one had Lewis Hamilton as a guest.
 On 1 October 2010, it was announced that Ben Collins (who played the original White Stig on Top Gear) would join the show.

 Second cancellation and return

 On 14 May 2016, Tiff Needell announced the cancellation of Fifth Gear following its last episode repeat airing on ITV4.
-Following a three year hiatus, Needell announced the show's return on 14 June 2018, having started filming for a new series to be aired in September 2018 on the Discovery-operated Quest TV channel.
+Following a three-year hiatus, Needell announced the show's return on 14 June 2018, having started filming for a new series to be aired in September 2018 on the Discovery-operated Quest TV channel.

 Fifth Gear is now being broadcast in the United States on the MotorTrend channel.
 Season 27 started on February 15 (episode 2, but episodes 1 and 3 are scheduled on Feb.
 22nd).